yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 > 2. Inspect it.
 {: .hands_on}

 This file is a GFF: it describes genes and other features of DNA, RNA and protein sequences.
-It is a tab delimited file with 9 fields per line:
+It is a tab-delimited file with 9 fields per line:

 1. **seqid**: The name of the sequence where the feature is located.
 2. **source**: The algorithm or procedure that generated the feature.